Menu

 Beekeeping Education

-Beekeeping discussion and Courses
+Beekeeping Education and Discussions

 Phil's Observations and Advice

 Phil Craft hosts a conversation with Kentucky beekeepers on best practices acquired as the Kentucky State Apiarist and a lifelong beekeeper.
+This education is available to the public.

-Meet your Instructor: Phil Craft
+Meet Phil Craft

 Phil Craft served as the Kentucky Department of Agriculture’s State Apiarist from 1999 through 2011.
 He is a graduate of Oberlin College in Ohio (BA in biology), and the University of Kentucky (BS in civil engineering).
 He is a past president and past chairman of the Heartland Apicultural Society, past program chairman of Eastern Apicultural Society, and past president of the Apiary Inspectors of America.
 A native of the mountains of Eastern Kentucky, he now lives out in the sticks in the Bluegrass Region of Kentucky near Lexington with his family, a very old dog, and some bee hives.